 The capacity to manipulate the genomes of viruses in the laboratory remains dependent on their in vitro replication efficiency.
 This limitation has hindered our attempts better understand many of these viruses.
 This project will address this issue by applying long range PCR and DNA fragment assembly to construction copies of selected herpesviral genomes.
-The capacity of these genomes to facilitate rescue of infectious virus will also be determined.
-The availability of these infectious genome copies will aide in the development of improved diagnostics and control methods for these currently difficult to work with viruses.
+The capacity of these

-29) The development of strand-specific sequencing methodologies double-stranded DNA viral genomes variants with increased capacity to cause disease have emerged.
+28) The development of strand-specific sequencing methodologies double-stranded DNA viral genomes

+The herpesviruses are a large family of viruses that infected a broad range of hosts, such as mammals, reptiles, and molluscs.
+These viruses have a large double stranded DNA (dsDNA) genome.
+While the herpesviruses are considered to be genetically stable, variants with increased capacity to cause disease have emerged.
 The molecular basis underpinning the emergence of these virulent subtypes/genotypes for several herpesviruses of importance to veterinary medicine remains poorly understood.
-This project will utilise Oxford Nanopore sequencing technology to develop strategies to enable the strand-specific sequencing of herpesvirus genomes.
-The availability of strand-specific sequence data will be used to determine if the emergence of new genotypes of herpesviruses is a result of spontaneous mutation or the selection of existing genetic diversity within a viral isolate.
+This project will utilise Oxford Nanopore sequencing technology to develop strategies to enable the strand-specific sequence data will be used to determine if the emergence of new genotypes of herpesviruses is a result of spontaneous mutation or the selection of existing genetic diversity within a viral isolate.
 This new knowledge will improve our understanding of this important virus family.